gektec/FUGAKU/README.md

 ## Class Diagram

-Visual representation of main classes and their relationships is available in the Diagram directory as ClassDiagram-20513999-20513997.png or .vpp.
-Use UML tools for detailed views.
+Visual representation of main classes and their relationships is available in the Diagram directory.

-### Class Diagram Display

 ![Class Diagram](Diagram/ClassDiagram-20513999-20513997.png)